 - Install the Combo update.

-We highly suggest you get your update from Apple’s website if you are having problems with the installation.
+If you’re encountering problems with the installation, it might be worth considering downloading the update directly from Apple’s website.
 If you visit the website, you can find the Combo update, which contains all the files needed to update your OS.
 This update version will replace all your system files to ensure everything is up to date.

 - Install the update in Safe mode.